Posted under Car Lights & Glass

 • Brake system malfunction

-• Emergency brake engagement
+• Parking brake engagement

 Ignoring this light can compromise your and other drivers’ safety, so take your vehicle to an automotive professional for a brake inspection.